SKrotkih/YouTubeLiveVideo/README.md

 # YouTubeLiveVideo

-This is a sample of using YouTube Live Streaming API (v.3) in Swift 2.2.
+This is a sample of using YouTube Live Streaming API (v.3) in Swift 3

 ## Requirements

-- Xcode 7.3.1
+- Xcode 8
-- Swift 2.2
+- Swift 3

 ## Install

-First of all accept Live Streaming in your YouTube account.
+First of all accept the Live Streaming in your YouTube account.

-Add new application in your Google account with two thing in the API Manager: API key and OAuth 2.0 client ID.
+Add a new application in your Google account with two thing in the API Manager: API key and OAuth 2.0 client ID.

 Add YouTube Data API in the API Library.